 When occasionally he failed, he would hide.

-He would sit alone for hours, sometimes days, arms crossed over his chest, waiting for the feelings to pass, for the tears to dry up, for the longing to die.
+He would sit alone for hours, sometimes days, arms crossed over his chest, waiting for the feelings to pass, for the tears to dry up, for the longing to die to fade.

 He would never share his feelings with other people.

 Eventually his emotions became so dense, they started to pull at the very strings holding together the web of reality.

 Shadows lurking in the dark would come out of their hiding places when he passed by.

 Children who still could see the magical world would see a big man walking by in a black coat, surrounded by dancing, black shadows.

 They would get scared and hide behind their mother’s skirt.